 The Georgia Special Needs Scholarship Program allows any student with a disability whose parents are unhappy with their assigned public school to receive a voucher to attend private school.

 Vouchers are worth up to the cost of the educational program a student would have received in public school, as calculated by existing state funding formulas.
 It excludes only such things as capital costs and federal subsidy programs.
 The voucher may not exceed the private school’s tuition and fees.

-To qualify, a student must have been enrolled in a Georgia public school for the entire prior school year; preschool programs do not count toward this factor.
+To qualify, a student must have been enrolled in a Georgia public school for the entire prior school year.
+Preschool programs do not count toward that factor.
 The student must also have received special education services under an Individualized Education Plan at any point in that year.
-The student’s parent/guardian must currently live in the state and have been a resident for at least one year.
+The student’s parent or guardian must live in the state currently and have been a resident for at least one year.

 O.C.G.A. §§ 20-2-2110 through 20-2-2118